Even if you've never heard of or used ABM marketing strategies before, the chances are the basic concept has crossed your mind at least once.

 Beyond these compelling statistics, also consider the following when deciding to adopt an ABM approach.

-Account based marketing can be used to…
+Account based marketing for small business can be used to…

 - Demonstrate clear potential ROI